jjensen/lua-tilde/README.md

    running the normal error handling behaviour is resumed.
 - _Script downloading and execution_: The _Pending Downloads_ window
    (View/Debug/Pending Downloads) displays a list of script files that have been saved or externally modified.
-Right click on a file and select “Download” to download and execute it on the target.
+Right click on a file and select _Download_ to download and execute it on the target.
 - _Lua console_: The user can interactively execute Lua code on the target, similarly to the standalone `lua` interpreter.
 If the target is stopped then the script